armbian/documentation/docs/Process_Release-Model.md

 Meeting tips:

-- when you got a voice, be concise and make it clear when you stop.
-(That's it from me)
+- when you got a voice, be concise (1-2min) and make it clear when you stop. ("No more.
+I'm done")

 Meeting location is IRC channel [#armbian](https://webchat.freenode.net/?channels=armbian) on [freenode](https://freenode.net/).
 Meeting starts at 1pm GMT.